brikis98/yevgeniy-brikman-homepage/_posts/2020-10-06-thanks-for-the-feedback.md

 If you provide the wrong type of feedback, it can be a disaster: e.g., someone is looking for appreciation and encouragement ("you're doing great, keep going!"), but you instead provide evaluation ("this isn't as good as..."), which they find crushing.
 Therefore, one of the biggest takeaways from this book is simply to be aware of the different types of feedback, and when asking for feedback, always be explicit and clear about what type of feedback you're looking for.
 Similarly, when providing feedback always (a) ask what type of feedback someone is looking for, (b) be explicit and clear about what type of feedback you're providing, and (c) check in regularly to make sure that your feedback is being received in the way you intend.

-Of course, the separation between the different types of feedback is not always so clear cut.
+Of course, the separation between the different types of feedback is not always so clear-cut.
 For example, if you're coaching, you're implicitly saying the person isn't as good as they could be, which is an evaluation.
 Also, when you provide evaluation first, it often drowns out everything else: e.g., if your performance evaluation says, "below expectations," the emotional impact of that can drown out all that follows, including whatever coaching a manager may be trying to provide.
 So if your goal is coaching, you need to put the person's mind at ease first about evaluation: e.g., "Your career here is safe, and you're well on your way up.
 Let's talk about a few things you can do better to get there faster..."

 ## 3. Triggers that block feedback